Poolitzer/poolitzer.github.io/_pages/methods.md

 ### Page

-This object does always have four attributes, and there are six more it can have.
+This object describes a telegraph post.

 * path